“Peace is not the absence of conflict, but the presence of creative

 - everyone else who was affected by the act, or can help craft a solution to the conflict

 A Restorative Circle brings these three parties together for a structured, facilitated conversation where each person is able to speak and be truly heard by the others in the circle.
-Then, the participants co-create an action plan for how they would like to move forward.
+With the understanding that has developed through this dialog, the participants co-create an action plan for how they would like to resolve the conflict as a community.

-The facilitator creates and maintains the structure for the conversation, but does not take sides, assign blame/guilt, or mediate the outcome by advising the participants.
+The facilitator creates and maintains the structure for the conversation by being multi-partial.
+Multi-partial means that the facilitator understands each person’s point of view and thus is on the side of every person in the Restorative Circle.
 Facilitators are members of the church community and have received extensive training in Restorative Circles philosophy and technique.

 Members of the Concord UU Church community may request a Circle by emailing firstname.lastname@example.org.